-Lễ chạm ngõ (also known as lễ dạm ngõ, lễ xem mặt) is regarded as a tradition rather than a fomality.
-Though, it has remained so far since Vietnamese people has a saying “good begin, happy ending”.
+Lễ chạm ngõ (also known as lễ dạm ngõ, lễ xem mặt) is regarded as a tradition rather than a formality.
+Though it has remained so far since Vietnamese people have a saying “good begin, happy ending”.
 Lễ chạm ngõ is actually a close meeting between two families.
 The groom’s family will pick a date and inform the bride’s family of it with the number of representatives joining the ceremony.
 Normally, each party has no more than 7 persons.

 Lễ ăn hỏi

-Upon arriving at the bride’s home, the bride’s family will line up outside of house’s the entry way.
+Upon arriving at the bride’s home, the bride’s family will line up outside of the house’s entryway.
 The groom’s parents will lead the party to the house and greet the bride’s parents.
 The bride’s parents will welcome them into the home.
 The bridesmaids or family representatives will help the groom’s party by receiving the gifts and lead them into the house.
 During this time, the bride stays in her separate room.
-Typically, the representative of bride’s family will make a welcome speech and introduce family members in attandance.
+Typically, the representative of the bride’s family will make a welcome speech and introduce family members in attendance.
 The groom family follows the same.
-After both parties approve of union of the couple, the bride is brought out.
-The married couple goes towards the altar, burn incense sticks and ask for permisson from the bride’s ancestors.
+After both parties approve of the union of the couple, the bride is brought out.
+The married couple goes towards the altar, burn incense sticks and ask for permission from the bride’s ancestors.
 After that, the bride and the groom will serve tea to the parents and people attending the engagement party.

 Lễ rước dâu

-Following this ceremoney, the bride and groom’s family invite their friends and relatives to a reception taken place either at the groom’s house, restaurant or hotel banquet hall.
-The number of guests in attendace is always in hundreds.
-In tradition, wedding gift is in form of money.
-There is a box at sign-in table for the guests to drop their money gifts.
-The groom and bride’s family stand at the entrane way of the hall greeting the guests and leading them to the seat.
-When all tables are full, it’s time for ceremony.
+Following this ceremony, the bride and groom’s family invite their friends and relatives to a reception taken place either at the groom’s house, restaurant or hotel banquet hall.
+The number of guests in attendance is always in hundreds.
+In tradition, the wedding gift is in the form of money.
+There is a box at the sign-in table for the guests to drop their money gifts.
+The groom and bride’s family stand at the entranceway of the hall greeting the guests and leading them to the seat.
+When all the tables are full, it’s time for the ceremony.
 Music is on, the MC makes an introduction speech and then everybody has eyes on the bride walking down the aisle.
 When the bride and groom join together, the MC declares they are husband and wife.
-The ceremony continues with ring exchange of the couple and then families of both parties come to give jewelry to the bride as good fortune.
+The ceremony continues with ring exchange of the couple and then families of both parties come to give jewellery to the bride as good fortune.